What we’ll cover:

 This is why customer service and a bank’s reputation are also just as important when you’re shopping for a new bank.
 In short, be picky and find a banking partner that deserves you and your business.

 Found a bank and ready to make your big move?
 Great!
 To open a new bank account, here’s what you’re typically required to provide:

 Once the paperwork is done, you usually have to fund your new account with an initial deposit within a certain number of days.
 The required amount differs from bank to bank.
 So it’s a good idea to confirm the opening deposit requirement.
 If an initial deposit is required right away, make sure you have enough money on hand to open the account.
 Generally, you may fund the account with cash, a check, or an electronic funds transfer.

-Important: Keep enough money in your old account to cover any outstanding checks or upcoming automatic payments.
-The last thing you want is to be dinged or penalized for failing to pay certain bills due to insufficient funds.
+Important: Keep enough money in your old bank account to cover any outstanding checks or upcoming automatic payments.
+The last thing you want is to be dinged or penalized with an overdraft fee for failing to pay certain bills due to insufficient funds.

 What we mean are things like automatic bill payments, recurring transfers and direct deposits – these might include:

 If you’re all about automating your finances, your checklist will likely run long, and this step could be the most time-consuming one.
 But it’s definitely well worth the effort because you wouldn’t want any payments to fall through the cracks as you transition between your old and new accounts.